Why Readiness Matters More Than Speed

 6. Configure Security Monitoring and Alerting

 Auditors look for evidence that you're actually watching what happens in your environment — login attempts, privilege escalations, configuration changes.
 If you're not logging them, you can't demonstrate you're monitoring them.
+"We'd notice if something happened" doesn't satisfy this criterion.

 7. Run a Vulnerability Management Program